tete-chercheuse/skrollr/README.md

 `scale` affects `constants` as well.

 `scale` does only affect key frames in absolute mode, e.g. `data-500` but not `data-top`.

-### fpsLimit=60

-Limits the FPS of RequestAnimationFrame to avoid lag.

 ### forceHeight=false